aau-claaudia/hpc/docs/ucloud/how-to-access.md

 !!! abstract "Open call for DeiC's National HPC ressources"

     Call "H2-2026" is open from the 13th of January 2026, and will close 10th of March 2026.

+    * Find more information on CLAAUDIA's page dedicated to this :octicons-arrow-right-16: [DeiC HPC resources](/external-hpc/deic-resources/).

-Find the official call page :octicons-arrow-right-16: [DeiC "H2-2026"](https://www.deic.dk/en/grants/h2-2026-call-applications-access-national-e-resources).
+    * Find the official call page :octicons-arrow-right-16: [DeiC "H2-2026"](https://www.deic.dk/en/grants/h2-2026-call-applications-access-national-e-resources).

 <hr>